open-atmos/PySDM/paper/paper.md

         )
 ```

-Building on this framework, the user may create an aerosol object with defined physiochemical
-  properties and use it to initialize super-particle attributes.
-The `aerosol` is used to calculate the total number of superdroplets given a prescribed number per
+The `aerosol` object is then used in initialisation to calculate the total number of superdroplets
-  mode and then create the builder object.
+  given a prescribed number per mode and then create the builder object.
 The aerosol modes are iterated through to extract `kappa` and define the `kappa times dry volume` attribute.
 The choice of `kappa times dry volume` as particle extensive attribute ensures that, upon coalescence,
   the hygroscopicity parameter kappa of a resultant super-particle is the volume-weighted average of the hygroscopicity